 The overall cost of SFT is generally less than the cost of other therapy models due to the fewer number of sessions needed to meet the specific goals which have been mapped out.
 Cost on a per-session basis is basically the same as for any other model of therapy, such as cognitive-behavioral or person centered therapy.
 The per session cost varies more based upon the provider and the geographic location than upon the model of therapy.

-Most insurance plans do cover SFT, as the approach is evidence-based.
+Most mental health insurance plans do cover SFT, as the approach is evidence-based.
 To be certain of coverage, each client must contact the customer service for their own insurance plan and ask about the benefits for outpatient psychotherapy.
 There may be copayments, co-insurance payments, a deductible, or an annual maximum benefit amount.

 Key Questions to Ask a Therapist When Considering SFT

 Most of the questions relevant to SFT are the same as those relevant to any form of therapy: It would be helpful to ask about the therapist’s education and training, years of experience, and particular experience with the type of problem one is facing.
-There are some additional questions that might be helpful determining whether a particular therapist practices SFT in a way that is consistent with the basic principles of this model.
+There are some additional questions that might be helpful in determining whether a particular therapist practices SFT in a way that is consistent with the basic principles of this model.

 Key questions to ask a solution focused therapist include: